microsoft/pxt-arcade/docs/courses/csintro1/review/asteroid-blaster.md

 3. ``||sprites:destroy||`` the ``||sprites:Asteroid||`` sprite

 ## Student Task #5: Laser Effect

+Give the laser some power to destroy the asteroids

 1. Add an event for when a sprite of kind ``||sprites:Laser||`` overlaps with a sprite of kind ``||sprites:Asteroid||``
 2. Increase the player's score by one